VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 and can't be performed if there is not enough of free disk space or if vmstorage is in [read-only mode](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#readonly-mode).

+When setting multiple downsampling periods, it is required for the periods to be multiples of each other.
+For example, `-downsampling.period=30d:1m,60d:30m` is valid, but `-downsampling.period=30d:45s,60d:60s` is invalid.

 The downsampling can be evaluated for free by downloading and using enterprise binaries from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).

 ## Multi-tenancy